Bartek0074/MoviesTube/README.md

-# MeteoApp
+# MoviesTube

-This is the simple video app which is using [YouTube V3 API](https://rapidapi.com/ytdlfree/api/youtube-v31/) from Rapid API.
-You can watch videos, check channels, read comments, descriptions and more.
+MoviesTube is an application that allows users to browse and watch video content, similar to the popular YouTube platform.
+It utilizes the [YouTube V3 API](https://rapidapi.com/ytdlfree/api/youtube-v31/) available through Rapid API, providing access to a wide range of video content.
+Users can explore, search, and playback videos and channels according to their interests.

+At the moment, work is underway on a new version with Typescript, Zustand, etc.

 ## Demo